keerthan2/3d-point-clouds-autocomplete/README.md

 3) exec script
     - run `python3 core/main.py --config settings/config.json`

-**Pre-trained Models**
+### Pre-trained Models
-Pre-trained models can be downloaded from [our Release page](https://github.com/gmum/3d-point-clouds-autocomplete/releases).
+Pre-trained models can be downloaded from [Release page](https://github.com/keerthan2/3d-point-clouds-autocomplete/releases).
 To use them:

 1) Download the model weights zip file (naming convention is the same as for the configs above).